When to Stir, When to Shake, and When to Rattle and Roll.

 Cocktail culture can be intimidating.
-You see a lot of hip bars with even hipper bartenders shaking and stirring cocktails inside.
-There are spirits you’ve never heard of, obscure liqueurs and strange amari lining the shelves and populating the cocktail menu.
-And let’s be honest, sometimes you smile and nod like you’re in the know, but you’re not.
-We’ve certainly, secretly, looked something up on a phone before ordering, rather than just ask.
-Maybe an important question to understanding when to stir vs shake is why stir or shake, ie: what does stirring do that shaking doesn’t, and vice versa.
+There are a lot of hip bars with even hipper bartenders inside, shaking and stirring up cocktails.
+There are spirits you’ve never heard of, obscure liqueurs and strange Amari lining the shelves and populating the cocktail menu.

+One question that is top-of-mind for many who are new to the cocktail world is when you should shake or stir a cocktail.
+Maybe an important question to understanding when to stir or shake is why we stir or shake.
+In other words, what does stirring do that shaking doesn’t, and vice versa?

 If you’ve never seen a stirred cocktail poured before, try it yourself.
-A properly stirred cocktail should look viscous when it comes out of the mixing glass, almost velvety.
-And that’s exactly how your first sip should feel: velvety.
-Stirring allows ingredients that readily blend together to do so, it dilutes the cocktail, making it more palatable, and (not least of all) it chills your drink as well.
+A properly stirred cocktail should look viscous when it comes out of the mixing glass.
+It is almost velvety, and that’s exactly how your first sip should feel!
+Stirring allows ingredients that readily blend together to do so.
+It dilutes the cocktail, making it more palatable, while chilling your drink.

-Compare this to a shaken cocktail (think margarita or classic daiquiri).
-These should pour out looking a little carbonated.
-You might see ice chips floating around from shaking those cubes so violently.
-Shaking creates that affect by breaking up the ice, chilling the cocktail more, while also sloshing all of that delicious boozey mixture around and aerating it, making for a frothy sipper rather than a velvety one.
-Also, perhaps most importantly, shaking mixes certain ingredients together that, if stirred, would separate by the time you drink them (citrus juice, for example).
-Also, please shake egg white cocktails.
-No one wants stirred eggs in a drink.
-Ever.
+In contrast, a shaken cocktail should pour out looking a little carbonated or aerated.
+You might see ice chips floating around from aggressively shaking the cubes.
+Shaking creates this effect by breaking up the ice and chilling the cocktail, while also sloshing all of that delicious boozy mixture around.
+It makes for a frothy sipper rather than a velvety one.
+Importantly, shaking mixes certain ingredients together that, if stirred, would separate by the time you drink them.
+For example, you should shake drinks with citrus juice or egg whites.
+(Never stir eggs in a drink.
+Ever.)